frictionlessdata/datapackage/data-packages/index.md

   * It would be usual for the name to correspond to the file name (minus the extension) of the data file the resource describes.

-### Optional fields
+### Optional Fields

 A data package MAY contain any number of additional fields.
 Common fields include:

-* format: 'csv', 'xls', 'json' etc. Would be expected to be the the standard file extension for this type of resource.
+* `format`: 'csv', 'xls', 'json' etc. Would be expected to be the the standard file extension for this type of resource.
-* mediatype: the mediatype/mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
+* `mediatype`: the mediatype/mimetype of the resource e.g. 'text/csv', 'application/vnd.ms-excel'as
 * encoding: character encoding of the resource data file (default is assumption of utf8)
-* bytes: size of the file in bytes
+* `bytes`: size of the file in bytes
-* hash: the md5 hash for this resource
+* `hash`: the md5 hash for this resource
-* modified: ISO 8601 string for last modified timestamp of the resource
+* `modified`: ISO 8601 string for last modified timestamp of the resource
-* schema: a schema for the resource - see below for more on this in the case of tabular data.
+* `schema`: a schema for the resource - see below for more on this in the case of tabular data.
-* sources: as for data package metadata.
+* `sources`: as for data package metadata.
-* licenses: as for data package metadata.
+* `licenses`: as for data package metadata.
 If not specified the resource inherits from the data package.

 ### Inline Data